FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Learning/deploying.md

 Why serve static requests out of cache (or a static web server) rather than out of your application server?
 Python code is totally capable of sending images or video via HTTP, after all.
 The reason is that — all else being equal — handling a request faster provides a better user experience, but also makes it possible for your service to support more requests.

 If your web service becomes popular, you don't want it to bog down under the strain of more traffic.
 So it helps to handle different kinds of request with software that can perform that function quickly and efficiently.

+## Cookies
+Cookies are a way that a server can ask a browser to retain a piece of information, and send it back to the server when the browser makes subsequent requests.
+Every cookie has a name and a value, much like a variable in your code; it also has rules that specify when the cookie should be sent back.

+**What are cookies for?** A few different things.
+If the server sends each client a unique cookie value, it can use these to tell clients apart.
+This can be used to implement higher-level concepts on top of HTTP requests and responses — things like sessions and login.
+Cookies are used by analytics and advertising systems to track user activity from site to site.
+Cookies are also sometimes used to store user preferences for a site.

+## How cookies happen
+The first time the client makes a request to the server, the server sends back the response with a Set-Cookie header.
+This header contains three things: a cookie name, a value, and some attributes.
+Every subsequent time the browser makes a request to the server, it will send that cookie back to the server.
+The server can update cookies, or ask the browser to expire them.

+## Seeing cookies in your browser
+Browsers don't make it easy to find cookies that have been set, because removing or altering cookies can affect the expected behavior of web services you use.
+However, it is possible to inspect cookies from sites you use in every major browser.
+Do some research on your own to find out how to view the cookies that your browser is storing.
+Try "HTTP cookie fields" for more relevant results.